pnp/cli-microsoft365/docs/docs/cmd/spo/group/group-member-add.md

 : URL of the site where the SharePoint group is available

 `--groupId [groupId]`
-: Id of the SharePoint Group to which user needs to be added, specify either `groupId` or `groupName`
+: Id of the SharePoint Group to which the user needs to be added, specify either `groupId` or `groupName`

 `--groupName [groupName]`
-: Name of the SharePoint Group to which user needs to be added, specify either `groupId` or `groupName`
+: Name of the SharePoint Group to which the user needs to be added, specify either `groupId` or `groupName`

 `--userName [userName]`
 : User's UPN (user principal name, eg. megan.bowen@contoso.com).
-If multiple users needs to be added, they have to be comma separated (ex. megan.bowen@contoso.com,alex.wilber@contoso.com), specify either `userName` or `email`
+If multiple users need to be added, they have to be comma separated (ex. megan.bowen@contoso.com,alex.wilber@contoso.com), specify either `userName` or `email`

 `--email [email]`
 : User's email (eg. megan.bowen@contoso.com).
-If multiple users needs to be added, they have to be comma separated (ex. megan.bowen@contoso.com,alex.wilber@contoso.com), specify either `userName` or `email`
+If multiple users need to be added, they have to be comma separated (ex. megan.bowen@contoso.com,alex.wilber@contoso.com), specify either `userName` or `email`

 --8<-- "docs/cmd/_global.md"